cylc/cylc-doc/src/user-guide/installing-workflows.rst

 1. File Installation
 ^^^^^^^^^^^^^^^^^^^^

-Installation will involved copying the files found in the source directory into a new run directory.
+Installation will involve copying the files found in the source directory into a new run directory.
 If you wish to install files into an existing run directory, use ``cylc reinstall``, see :ref:`Reinstalling a Workflow`.